weineran/web_ad_measurements/README.md

 	<li>Create a directory that will serve as a separate User Profile for Chrome. e.g. </br>
   		<code>mkdir ~/chrome-profile</code></br>
   		Make a note of the name and location of this directory.</li>
-  	<li>Launch Chrome from command line with arguments:</br>
-  		<code>/path/to/chrome --args --remote-debugging-port=9222 --user-data-dir=/path/to/chrome-profile (use chrome-profile from step 1)</code></li>
 	<li>Download and install Adblock Plus.
 There are two ways to do this.</br>
 		-The hard way: Clone repo and build from source (https://hg.adblockplus.org/adblockpluschrome/).
 		The advantage of the hard way is that it ensures a proper apples-to-apples comparison with Adblock Minus, which you will have to build from source.</br>
 		-The easy way: Install from Chrome Webstore (https://chrome.google.com/webstore/detail/adblock-plus/cfhdojbkjhnklbpkdaibdccddilifddb).
 The advantage of the easy way is that it is easy.</li>
 	<li>Clone and build Adblock Minus.  https://github.com/weineran/adblockminuschrome</li>
-	<li>Go to chrome://extensions in your browser.</li>
-	<li>Ensure that Adblock Plus is the first extension listed at the top of the list.</li>
-	<li>Ensure that Adblock Minus ("Adblock QMinus") is the next extensions listed, directly beneath Adblock Plus.</li>
-	<li>Ensure that the box for Developer Mode at the top of the page is unchecked</li>
 </ol>

 ### Step 0b.
 Prerequisites for running experiment on phone